prabinrath/xmop/README.md

   <a href="https://huggingface.co/prabinrath/xmop">[Model]</a> •
   <a href="https://huggingface.co/datasets/prabinrath/xmop">[Data]</a>
 </p>
-XMoP ia a novel configuration-space neural motion policy that solves planning problems zero-shot for unseen robotic manipulators which has not been achieved by any prior robot learning algorithm.
-We formulate C-space control as a link-wise SE(3) pose transformation method, and showcase its scalability for data-driven policy learning.
-XMoP uses fully synthetic data to train models for motion planning and collision detection while demonstrating strong sim-to-real generalization with a 70% success rate.
-Our work demonstrates for the first time that C-space behavior cloning policies can be learned without embodiment bias and that these learned behaviors can be transferred to novel unseen embodiments in a zero-shot manner.
-This repository contains the implementation, data generation, and evaluation scripts for XMoP.

 <p align="center">
   <a href="https://prabinrath.github.io/">Prabin Kumar Rath</a><sup>1</sup>,
   <a href="https://nakulgopalan.github.io/">Nakul Gopalan</a><sup>1</sup> <br>
   <sup>1</sup>Arizona State University
 </p>
+XMoP is a novel configuration-space neural policy that solves motion planning problems zero-shot for unseen robotic manipulators, which has not been achieved by any prior robot learning algorithm.
+We formulate C-space control as a link-wise SE(3) pose transformation method, and showcase its scalability for data-driven policy learning.
+XMoP uses fully synthetic data to train models for motion planning and collision detection while demonstrating strong sim-to-real generalization with a 70% success rate.
+Our work demonstrates for the first time that C-space behavior cloning policies can be learned without embodiment bias and that these learned behaviors can be transferred to novel unseen embodiments in a zero-shot manner.
+This repository contains the implementation, data generation, and evaluation scripts for XMoP.

 <div align="center">
   <img src="media/approach.png" alt="approach">